-In 2019, on the 5th anniversary of the Plan, a Committee of the Parish Council, the Qualifying Body, was convened to undertake the first 5 year Plan review in accordance with Cheshire West and Chester council's neighbourhood planning guidance.
+3.11.
+In 2019, on the 5th anniversary of the Plan, a Committee of the Parish Council, the Qualifying Body, was convened to undertake the first 5-year Plan review in accordance with CWaC neighbourhood planning guidance.
 The SARS-CoV-2 pandemic of 2020 prevented Committee meetings and significantly delayed the review.
 The Committee was reformed as a Working Group, including Parish Councillors, local residents, landowners and businesses.
 All meetings were subsequently held virtually.